 Get monthly email updates when I add new resources to our Family Action Toolkits

-Pretty Salma – Coercion and Grooming
+Pretty Salma – Preparing Kids To Recognize Grooming and Coercion

 This means our kids are going to spend a lot more time without our direct supervision, and outside the supervision of people who have the minimal CORI background checks.
-While the Little Earthquakes are more informed than I was about the realistic risks of stranger danger at this age, this is a good time to brush up on how our kids can protect themselves against predators and manipulation when we’re not around
+While the Little Earthquakes are more informed than I was about the realistic risks of stranger danger at this age, this is a good time to brush up on how our kids can protect themselves against predators and manipulation when we’re not around.

 Quick Things You Need To Know: